caysonyin/cv_safety_sys/README.md

 A consolidated computer vision toolkit for safeguarding exhibit areas.
 The repository provides two runtime-ready subsystems that can operate independently or in tandem:

-- **WebcamPoseDetection** — MediaPipe-based, 33-keypoint human pose estimation with minimal, developer-friendly, and performance-optimized pipelines.
+- **Pose demos (`examples/pose/`)** — MediaPipe-based, 33-keypoint human pose estimation with minimal, developer-friendly, and performance-optimized pipelines.
-- **object_protection** — YOLOv7-tiny powered detection, interactive object tracking, and an integrated safety monitor that cross-references pose landmarks with detected items.
+- **Safety monitor core (`src/cv_safety_sys/`)** — YOLOv7-tiny powered detection, interactive object tracking, and an integrated safety monitor that cross-references pose landmarks with detected items.

 The current configuration treats **cups as the protected exhibit proxy** and flags a **tennis racket as the hazardous object**.
 All UI labels, filtering logic, and alerts align with this setup.